open-source-labs/Reactime/README.md

   <br>
 </h1>

 <h4 align="center"> Reactime is a performance and debugging tool for React developers <b>(compatible with Gatsby and Next.js)</b>.
-It records a snapshot whenever a target application's state is changed and allows the user to jump to any previously recorded state, detect the amount of renders of each component and average time of rendering.</h4>
+It records a snapshot whenever a target application's state is changed and allows the user to jump to any previously recorded state.
+It also detects the amount of renders of each component and average time of rendering.</h4>

 <br>
 <p align="center">